miguelrcborges/archinstallscript/README.md

 This variables must be exported
 - root: ```/``` partition
 - boot: ```/boot``` partiiton
-  - NOTE: Should be large enough so it could hold the kernels you want to install (and windows' efi if you want to it show up on systemd-boot).
+  - **NOTE**: Should be large enough so it could hold the kernels you want to install (and windows' efi if you want to it show up on systemd-boot).
 Arch wiki recommends 512 MB, 300 should be enough for most of the cases and 90ish should be enough if you are going to only use a kernel.

 Optional but recommended
 - gpu: if unselected, installs the base drivers.
 Select it to nvidia, amd or intel.